eigs/EVSL/README.md

    Follow the examples implemented in EXTERNAL/evsl_suitesparse.c

 >  NOTE:  SuiteSparse is NOT distributed with EVSL, and it is Copyrighted by Timothy Davis.
->  Refer to SuiteSparse package for its License. [http://faculty.cse.tamu.edu/davis/suitesparse.html]
+>  Refer to the SuiteSparse package for its license. [http://faculty.cse.tamu.edu/davis/suitesparse.html]

 **Pardiso**
   Pardiso bindings are provided.
-The Pardiso project can be viewed at [https://pardiso-project.org/]
+The Pardiso web-site can be accessed at [https://pardiso-project.org/]

 -----------------------------------------------------------------------